JackAgren/drone_cones_project/low level design/frontend-design.md

 The user can:

 * View their cart
-* Edit/remove items in their cart
+* Remove items in their cart
 * Return to the menu page
+* Return to the order history page
 * Enter location information
 * Place their order (which moves them to the order tracking page)